operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 The image ``gunnaraccso/keycloak.server`` has been derived from the original ``quay.io/keycloak/keycloak`` docker image.
 It additionally includes a basic test setup matching the test configuration of this project.
 The image exists only for demonstration purposes.
 Do not use in production.
 For original Keycloak docker images see [Keycloak Docker images](https://quay.io/repository/keycloak/keycloak?tab=tags&tag=latest).

-The only thing you have to adapt for local tests is the **Redirect URI** of the Camuna Identity Service Client.
+The only thing you have to adapt for local tests is the **Redirect URI** of the Operaton Identity Service Client.
 Login at the [Keycloak Admin Console](https://localhost:9001/auth/admin/master/console/#/) using user/password as configured above and add ``http://localhost:8080/operaton/*`` as Valid Redirect URI configuration to the Operaton Identity Service client:

 ![Keycloak-RedirectURI](docs/Keycloak-RedirectURI.PNG)